Answers to common questions

 Can CICF staff help me develop my program or organization?

 CICF community investment staff can answer questions on your grant request and its potential, and often can refer you to other resources in the community.
 We cannot provide extensive help in shaping your program or developing the ability of your organization to meet the expectations of our funds or other funders.

 How should we recognize our organization's grant?
 And, where can we get the correct logo(s)?

 If your organization receives funding, your award letter will specify which fund(s) contributed and how to recognize each funding source.
-Logos are available on our CICF Resources and Media Kit page.
+Logos can be found here.